syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 ##  WCF DataService / OData service

-To consume WCF DataService in grid control, provide the service link directly to the  `url` property of grid  `datamanager` .
+To consume WCF DataService in grid control, provide the service link directly to the  `url` property of grid `e-datamanager`.

 There is an online OData Service `http://js.syncfusion.com/demos/ejServices/Wcf/Northwind.svc/Orders` created specifically for Syncfusion Controls